Existence of strong solutions to the steady Navier-Stokes equations for a compressible heat-conductive fluid with large forces: Introduction

-The paper is organized as follows.
-In the next section, we will prove the existence of weak solutions and regularity to the linearized incompressible and compressible problems.
+The rest of this paper is organized as follows.
+In the next section, we prove the existence of weak solutions and regularity to the linearized incompressible and compressible problems.
 Section 3 is devoted to establishing the existence for the nonlinear problem.
 Finally, the incompressible limit of solutions to the steady compressible heat-conductive Navier-Stokes equations is presented in Section 4.

 {\it Notations:} We denote by $L^2$ the Lebesgue space $L^2(\Omega)$ with norm $\|\cdot\|_0$, by $H^m$ the Sobolev spaces $H^m(\Omega )$ with norm $\|\cdot\|_m$.
 Define the spaces

 We denote by $H^{-1}$ the dual space of $H_0^1$ with the dual product $\langle\cdot,\cdot\rangle$ and the norm $\|\cdot\|_{-1}=\sup_{\|h\|_1=1}|\langle\cdot,h\rangle|.$ We shall use the abbreviation: